 Glaucoma surgery has a high success rate.
 The vast majority of patients report that their eye pressure has gone down after glaucoma surgery, improving their eye health overall.

-Thanks to Eye Center of Texas, thousands of Houstonians have received successful glaucoma surgery.
+Thanks to Eye Center of Texas, thousands of Houstonians have received successful glaucoma surgery from our glaucoma specialists in Houston.
 In fact, over 275 Houston-area eye doctors refer their patients to Eye Center of Texas exclusively.
 To find out if cataract surgery is right for you, schedule an appointment today.